 This black bean salsa is delicious dipped up with tortilla chips, but it also makes a wonderful addition to a variety of recipes!
 Here are a few ideas to get you started.

-- Taco Bowls – this salsa is naturally gluten free and vegan, making it the perfect addition to this Chipotle Cauliflower Vegan Taco Bowl or this Gluten Free Ground Turkey Taco Salad.
+- Taco Bowls - this salsa is naturally gluten free and vegan, making it the perfect addition to this Chipotle Cauliflower Vegan Taco Bowl or this Gluten Free Ground Turkey Taco Salad.
+It's also a welcome addition to this Chipotle Taco Bowl with Tofu Taco Crumbles!

 - Burrito Bowls - it's also delicious on these Sweet Potato Vegan Burrito Bowls!